 Big, bold numerals and fresh color options separate this solar field watch from the rest of the pack.
 The Steelix Eclipse has a layered dial that adds depth to the view, and the 44mm stainless steel case has a crown at the 4 o’clock position for added comfort on the wrist.
 The durable sapphire glass and available nylon Zulu strap mean this is a solar watch that doesn’t need to be handled with kid gloves.

 Casio G-Shock GMW-B5000GD

 If you’re in search of a murdered-out, digital solar-powered watch, then look no further.
 This Japanese market version is clad in all black stainless steel is made for punishment with its Tough Solar and shock-resistant construction.
-Our favorite feature might just be the super illuminator LED light that can charge the watch’s solar battery.
+The super illuminator LED light charges the watch’s solar battery.
 It also has a two-way Bluetooth time sync that works with the G-SHOCK app, and it even has Multi-Band 6 Atomic Solar Timekeeping tech that syncs up with radio signals from up to six different global transmitters.
-Considering it’s just over $500, this is easily one of the best solar watches you can buy right now.
+Considering it’s under $500, this is easily one of the best solar watches you can buy right now.